GeoscienceAustralia/dea-sandbox/README.md

 ![Sandbox build and push latest](https://github.com/GeoscienceAustralia/dea-sandbox/workflows/Sandbox%20build%20and%20push%20latest/badge.svg)

-The DEA Sandbox is a hosted JupyterLab environment preloaded with the DEA Python environment and example notebooks.
+The DEA Sandbox is a hosted JupyterLab environment preloaded with the DEA Python environment and example notebooks from [DEA Notebooks](https://github.com/GeoscienceAustralia/dea-notebooks/).
 This repository contains the Docker build configuration used to create the environment for both internal testing and the public DEA Sandbox.

 ## Automated builds